MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview.md

 Application Insights supports three different types of metrics: standard (preaggregated), log-based, and custom metrics.
 Each one brings a unique value in monitoring application health, diagnostics, and analytics.
 Developers who are instrumenting applications can decide which type of metric is best suited to a particular scenario.
 Decisions are based on the size of the application, expected volume of telemetry, and business requirements for metrics precision and alerting.
 This article explains the difference between all supported metrics types.

-* **[Standard metrics](standard-metrics.md):** Standard metrics in Application Insights are predefined metrics that are automatically collected and monitored by the service.
+* **Standard metrics:** Standard metrics in Application Insights are predefined metrics that are automatically collected and monitored by the service.
 These metrics cover a wide range of performance and usage indicators, such as CPU usage, memory consumption, request rates, and response times.
 Standard metrics provide a comprehensive overview of your application's health and performance without requiring any additional configuration.
 Standard metrics are preaggregated during collection, which gives them better performance at query time.
 This makes them the best choice for dashboards and real-time alerting.

+    For more information, see [Application Insights standard metrics](standard-metrics.md)

-* **[Log-based metrics](../essentials/app-insights-metrics.md):** Log-based metrics in Application Insights are a query-time concept, represented as a time-series on top of the log data of your application.
+* **Log-based metrics:** Log-based metrics in Application Insights are a query-time concept, represented as a time-series on top of the log data of your application.
 The underlying logs are not pre-aggregated at the collection or storage time and retain all properties of each log entry.
 This makes it possible to use these log properties as dimensions on log-based metrics at a query time for [metric chart filtering](../essentials/analyze-metrics.md#add-filters) and [metric splitting](../essentials/analyze-metrics#apply-metric-splitting), which gives log-based metrics superior analytical and diagnostic value.
 However, telemetry volume reduction techniques such as [sampling](sampling-classic-api.md) and [telemetry filtering](api-filtering-sampling.md#filtering) commonly used with monitoring large applications impacts the quantity of the collected log entries and therefore reduce the accuracy of log-based metrics.

+    For more information, see [Application Insights log-based metrics](../essentials/app-insights-metrics.md).

-* **[Custom metrics (preview)](../essentials/metrics-custom-overview.md):** Custom metrics in Application Insights allow you to define and track specific measurements that are unique to your application.
+* **Custom metrics (preview):** Custom metrics in Application Insights allow you to define and track specific measurements that are unique to your application.
 These metrics can be created by instrumenting your code to send custom telemetry data to Application Insights.
 Custom metrics provide the flexibility to monitor any aspect of your application that is not covered by standard metrics, enabling you to gain deeper insights into your application's behavior and performance.

+    For mor information, see [Custom metrics in Azure Monitor (preview)](../essentials/metrics-custom-overview.md).

 > [!NOTE]
 > Application Insights also provides a feature called [Live Metrics stream](./live-stream.md), which allows for near real-time monitoring of your web applications and doesn't store any telemetry data.